SulavSinghal/ALIKE_Frontend/README.md

 whenver you're making API call so pass axios => { withCredentials: true }
-install Redux ToolKit + react-redux -https://redux-toolkit.js.orgtutorials/quick-start in frontend file create configurestore => Provider => createSlice =>add reducer to store
+install Redux ToolKit + react-redux -https://redux-toolkit.js.orgtutorials/quick-start in frontend file create configurestore => Provider => createSlice =>add reducer to store you shoould not be able to access other routes with login if token  not present redirect user to login page